kylebarron/stata_kernel/README.md

 ## Using the Stata kernel

-The main ways to use this are through a Jupyter notebook or within an enhanced console.
-Soon it will work through [Hydrogen](https://github.com/nteract/hydrogen) as well.
+The main ways to use this are through Jupyter notebook, Atom, or an enhanced console.

+### Jupyter Notebook

-**Jupyter Notebook**: You can start the Jupyter Notebook server by running `jupyter notebook` in your terminal or command prompt.
+You can start the Jupyter Notebook server by running `jupyter notebook` in your terminal or command prompt.
 The *New* menu in the notebook should show an option for a Stata notebook.

+### Atom

+Download the [Atom text editor](https://atom.io) and install the [Hydrogen package](https://atom.io/packages/hydrogen), and [language-stata](https://atom.io/packages/language-stata) syntax highlighting package.

+Open a `.do` file and run <kbd>Ctrl</kbd>-<kbd>Enter</kbd> to start the Stata kernel.

+### Console

-**Console**: To use it as a console, run:
+To use it as a console, run:
 ```
 $ jupyter console --kernel stata
 ```